Biography

 Professional Work

-Featured on National Geographic, ICRC, New York Times, ABC News, Greenpeace, The United Nations, Bloomberg, MSNBC, Washington Post, Getty, Al Jazeera, NPR, The Nation, Der Spiegel, Deutsche Welle, CNN, The Guardian, Vice News, Danmarks Radio and others.
-Worked on several television documentaries on Latin American struggles for Danmarks Radio as writer, director and producer.
+Featured on National Geographic, The New Yorker, ICRC, New York Times, ABC News, Harper's Bazaar, Greenpeace, The United Nations, Bloomberg, MSNBC, Washington Post, Getty, Al Jazeera, NPR, The Nation, Der Spiegel, Deutsche Welle, CNN, The Guardian, Vice News, Danmarks Radio and others.

 Exhibitions